MilnMiln/Open-Discussion-Group/README.md

 ## Phase 0: Preparation (optional)

 Consider whether there is something you'd like to discuss, describe, or learn about at the meeting.
 This might simply be to listen in on whatever seems interesting.
-Or perhaps you have a question.

 ## Phase 1: Present Discussion Options